 Who among us does not wish to savour, from time to time, the very height of luxury?
 These indulgences often seem so far away, but there is a Forbes-awarded five-star hotel on every Sydneysider’s doorstep.
-Yep, The Darling received the eminent rating in 2017, making it the first hotel in NSW to ever be awarded the honour.
+Yep, The Darling received the eminent rating in 2017 and 2018, and is the first hotel in NSW to ever be awarded the honour.
 But what exactly elevates The Darling into such esteemed company?
 Here are five reasons it’s on our list.

 You had me at five stars